The 3.1 mile path

 canyon near its north end, about 6 miles south of the point where highway US 89 descends from the flattish, densely-forested land that

-US 89 is narrow, winding and offers only a few places to park at the roadside so most visitors to the West Fork are obliged to pay $10 (2019) to use an official carpark at the trailhead.
+extends south from Flagstaff into the red rock country around Sedona.
+US 89 is narrow, winding and offers only a few places to park at the roadside so most visitors to the West Fork are obliged to pay $11 per vehicle (2020) to use the official carpark/picnic area at the trailhead, Call of the Canyon

 .
 This has around 100 spaces, including a few sites reserved for RVs, though can be full by 10 am on busy times of the year, especially during spring and the fall color season.